Social behaviour, ecology and conservation

 Investigating behavioural interactions, underlying cognitive mechanisms and ecological pressures within an evolutionary context.

-Our key areas of interest are the evolution of animal societies and the interactions that occur within these societies and their link to emotion, cognition and communication.
+Our key areas of interest are the evolution of animal societies, the interactions that occur within these societies and their link to emotion, cognition, communication, human-wildlife interactions and conservation.

-By studying these interactions, we can help certain species in terms of wildlife conservation and the improvement of animal welfare in captive settings.
-Although there is a focus on studies of primates (including humans), our research extends to other species including banded mongoose and birds.
+By studying these interactions, we can help certain species in terms of wildlife conservation and the improvement of welfare in captive settings.
+Although there is a focus on studies of primates (including humans), our research extends to other species including elephants and hamsters.

-We are using observational, experimental and modelling approaches in our research.
-We carry out several international collaborative projects on topics ranging from the regulation of social relationships to more recent developments in evolutionary psychology and cognitive evolution.
+We use observational, experimental, field, laboratory and modelling approaches in our research.
+We are engaged in several international collaborative projects on topics ranging from the regulation of social relationships to more recent developments in evolutionary psychology, cognitive evolution and captive welfare.

 - Caribbean Primate Research Center

 - University of Amsterdam

 - University of Pretoria